microsoft/net-offloads/time-based-packet-transmission-offload.md

 ```

 - TxTime to indicate when the associated packet is sent
-- TimeDelta is to spread batching packets
+- TimeDelta is an interval to transmit segmented packets by LSO/USO

 To avoid costly behavior like packet recovery, just send immediately if the packet's TxTime has passed already.
-(Do not set DropIfRate flag)
+(Do not use DropIfLate flag)